What is spinal fusion surgery and is there an alternative?

 - Muscles are moved aside, instead of cut and torn

-During minimally invasive stabilization, damaged discs are removed and implants are inserted to help stabilize the spine.
+During minimally invasive stabilization, damaged spinal material is removed and implants are inserted to help stabilize the spine.

-Call a member of our Care Team today to learn more about your options for relief for a degenerative spine condition.
+Reach out to a member of our team today to learn more about your options for relief for a degenerative spine condition.
 Our minimally invasive procedures have helped more than 75,000 patients since 2005.
-Offering the highest level of patient care and comfort, our expert surgeons have decades of combined experience in using advanced techniques to treat many serious spine conditions.
+Offering the highest level of patient care and comfort, our board-certified surgeons+ have decades of combined experience in using advanced techniques to treat a wide range of degenerative spine conditions.